How to Translate Content for International Marketing Success

 One mistake businesses make when going international is translating only part of their content.

-Your website, product descriptions, catalogs and brochures, email campaigns, and social media posts all need to speak the same language, literally and figuratively.
+Your website, product descriptions, catalogs and brochures, email campaigns, online marketing campaigns, and social media posts all need to speak the same language, literally and figuratively.

 Avoid shortcuts.